How to Select the Best Payroll Schedule for Your Organization

 Semi-monthly pay periods (paychecks per year): 24

 Payroll date: Typically the 1st and 15th or the 15th and 30th of every month.

-- Regularity.
-Accounting teams prefer this method because the last paycheck will typically occur during the end of every month.
+- Regularity: Accounting teams prefer this method because the last paycheck will typically occur at the end of every month.

-- Not good for hourly employees.
-The semi-monthly pay schedules makes overtime and commission payouts difficult.
+- Not good for hourly employees: The semi-monthly pay schedules make overtime and commission payouts difficult.
 Since the workweek is typically 87 hours per pay period and some overtime hours may be split between two different pay periods, it could be difficult to make adjustments.

 Occurs every two weeks on a specific day of the week.

 Hours per bi-weekly pay period: 80 hours